Growing in the Faith as a “Cradle Catholic”

 Date published: March 23, 2017

-Jennifer Guilbeau, a graduate of the Ann and Joe O. Neuhoff School of Ministry, grew up a self-described “cradle Catholic” in Texas.
+Jennifer Guilbeau, a graduate of the Ann and Joe O. Neuhoff Institute for Ministry & Evangelization, grew up a self-described “cradle Catholic” in Texas.
 After completing her Bachelor

 of Science in Chemistry at Texas A&M University, Guilbeau felt the call to study ministry,